-C: egli che trovi ("that which you find").
+C: egli che trovi.

-Z: la R. di quello ("the root of that").
+Z: la R. di quello.

-Q: la R. quba di quello ("the cube root of that").
+Q: la R. quba di quello.

-ZÇ: la R. di R. di quello ("the root of the root of that").
+ZÇ: la R. di R. di quello.

-CdZZ: la sua R. di quello ("its root of that").
+CdZZ: la sua R. di quello.

-ZdiQ: la sua R. de la R. di quello ("its root of the root of that").
+ZdiQ: la sua R. de la R. di quello.

-CdZdQ: la 7^a R. di quello ("the 7th root of that").
+CdZdQ: la 7a R. di quello.

-ZdZZ: la R. di R. di quello ("the root of the root of the root of that").
+ZdZZ: la R. di R. di R. di quello.

-$Q\bar{d}Q$: la RQ di la RQ di quello ("the cube root of the cube root of that").
+$Q\bar{d}Q$: la RQ di la RQ di quello.

 As we see, there is a strong coupling between the roots that are expressed via embedding and the corresponding powers.
 The seventh, irreducible root is referred to with this name, whereas the fifth root is unspecified.
-All in all, a preliminary conclusion suggests itself: Namely that the much more obvious embedding of roots is what started enforcing also the view of power-taking as an embedding (that is, as a function or an operation).
+[22] All in all, a preliminary conclusion suggests itself: Namely that the much more obvious embedding of roots is what started enforcing also the view of power-taking as an embedding (or, in modern mathematical terms, as a function or an operation).